mackenzie-norman/midterm/outline.md

 ```

 ```
 Babamukuru.
-But Maiguru took the serving-spoon from between his fingers and spooned several hefty chunks of beei on to his plate.
+But Maiguru took the serving-spoon from between his fingers and spooned several hefty chunks of beef on to his plate.
 In spite of looking a little nauseous, Babamukuru tucked in manfully; then Maiguru served me and finally herself.
 The food looked interesting, which made me suspicious of it since I knew that food was not meant to be interesting but filling.
 Besides the rice, there was something that might have been potato: